lym-code/hashnode-blog/ckg4rifx105a0e9s1hdbkde2k.md

 ## Rendering JSON data in HTML

-**Creating Collapsible Tree Structures from JSON into HTML in JavaScript** So we will be using here `Render Json` library.
+**Creating Collapsible Tree Structures from JSON into HTML in JavaScript** So we will be using the `Render Json` library.

 ```
 <!--  Include a script tag in your HTML Page-->